splunk/public-o11y-docs/gdi/windows/windows-iis.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `windows-iis` monitor via the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `windows-iis` monitor via the Smart Agent receiver.

 This monitor is only available on Windows and reports metrics for Windows Internet Information Services (IIS).
 This monitor drives the Windows IIS dashboard content.